2026 TMDSAS Activities Section Guide

 A planned activity is any activity that will take place after the application deadline.
 What activities are you planning to undertake after you submit your application?
 Add these activities to the planned activities section.
 You can no longer make changes after you submit your application.

 Planned activities also include any current activities that will continue after the application deadline.
-Any activities added in the current activities section that will continue beyond the application deadline will need to be entered again in the planned activities section.
+Any activities added to the current activities section that will continue beyond the application deadline must be entered again in the planned activities section.
 You are also required to list your projected hours from this point until the activity is completed.

 What Happens If Your Activities Change?

-You are not able to make changes to your activities after you submit your application, but TMDSAS does allow and recommend that you create a one-page addendum to your application if you have changes.
+You cannot make changes to your activities after you submit your application, but TMDSAS allows and recommends that you create a one-page addendum if you have changes.
 The addendum will account for any changes or edits you make to your activities, and you can take this page with you to your interviews.

 How Does the Chronology of Activities Work?